TedHusted/awake/awake.md/awake.md

 “Thanks, Taylor.”

-The couple don the glasses, and Jesse says “Here goes,” giving Taylor a nod.
+The couple don the glasses.
+Jesse says “Here goes,” giving Taylor a nod.

 The scene blurs for Julie.
 Then she is looking at herself through Roman’s eyes.
 Or iLids.
 And he is looking back through her eyes.